clip-italian/clip-italian/README.md

 | an endless cargo of tanks on a train pulled down tracks in an empty dry landscape | un carico infinito di carri armati su un treno trascinato lungo i binari in un paesaggio secco e vuoto  |
 | person walking down the aisle                                                     | persona che cammina lungo la navata                                                                     |
 | popular rides at night at the county fair                                         | giostre popolari di notte alla fiera della contea                                                       |

+_If the table above doesn't show, you can have a look at it [here](https://huggingface.co/spaces/clip-italian/clip-italian-demo/raw/main/static/img/table_captions.png)._

 We know that we annotated our own data; in the spirit of fairness we also share the annotations and the captions so that those interested can check the quality.
 The Google Sheet is [here](https://docs.google.com/spreadsheets/d/1m6TkcpJbmJlEygL7SXURIq2w8ZHuVvsmdEuCIH0VENk/edit?usp=sharing).